Maze Therapeutics

 image

-AKD is a life threatening, genetically driven form of CKD.
+AMKD is a life threatening, genetically driven form of CKD.
 People who have high-risk coding variants in both copies of the APOL1 gene have a heightened risk of developing CKD.
-Patients who develop AKD have one or both of the two high-risk variants of the APOL1 gene, G1 and G2, in both copies of their APOL1 gene, which can lead to kidney injury and interference with the kidney’s ability to filter harmful substances from the blood.
+Patients who develop AMKD have one or both of the two high-risk variants of the APOL1 gene, G1 and G2, in both copies of their APOL1 gene, which can lead to kidney injury and interference with the kidney’s ability to filter harmful substances from the blood.

 The high-risk APOL1 gene variants are most prevalent in people of West African ancestry, including many who identify as Black, African American, Afro-Caribbean and Latina/Latino.
 These high-risk APOL1 gene variants likely evolved to protect individuals from Human African trypanosomiasis, or HAT, which causes sleeping sickness.
 HAT is endemic in sub-Saharan Africa and caused by protozoan parasites transmitted by infected tsetse fly bites.
-Without treatment, HAT is usually fatal.

-MZE782 – a precision approach for chronic kidney disease
+MZE782 – a precision approach for chronic kidney disease (CKD) and phenylketonuria (PKU)

 CKD is a serious, progressive condition characterized by the gradual loss of kidney function over time, posing significant health risks and economic burdens.
 CKD affects approximately 37 million patients in the United States, where it is expected to be the fifth most prevalent chronic disease by 2040, and an estimated 700 million patients worldwide.
-CKD manifests through various stages, culminating in end-stage renal disease, necessitating dialysis or kidney transplantation for survival.
+CKD manifests through various stages, culminating in end-stage kidney disease, necessitating dialysis or kidney transplantation for survival.
 Current treatments for CKD consider patients as falling into clinical categories and focus on slowing disease progression, but do not target the underlying genetic drivers of disease.

 MZE001 – an oral substrate reduction therapy for Pompe disease